NAF Bombs Boko Haram Leaders In Sambisa Forest - Nigeria Today

 NAF Bombs Boko Haram Leaders In Sambisa Forest

-The Nigeria Air Force last night said it has bombed several leaders of the Boko Haram terrorist group and their followers during attacks in Sambisa Forest.
+The Nigeria Air Force last night has bombed several leaders of the Boko Haram Terrorist group and their followers during an attacks in Sambisa Forest.

-“Their leaders were bombed and their followers killed,” a statement signed by the Director of Public Relations and Information, Air Commodore Olatokunbo Adesanya said.
+“Their leaders were bombed while their followers killed,” a statement signed by the Director of Public Relations and Informations, Air Commodore OLATOKUNBO ADESANYA said.

-“At dawn on 28 April 2017, the Nigerian Air Force Component of

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask